ScaleBSD/scalebsd.github.io/_posts/2018-05-02-Universe-does-not-scale-aka-mass-polling-considered-harmful.md

 Swap: 2048M Total, 2048M Free
 ```

-But if we look at a profile of `UNHALTED_CORE_CYCLES` we see that the time is now spent predominately VFS
+But if we look at a profile of `UNHALTED_CORE_CYCLES` we see that the time is now spent predominately in VFS
 operations.
 ![](/media/svg/2018.05.01/uni4.svg)